Meet the Judges

-Round 1: Submissions February 10, 2013
+Round 1: Submissions March 3, 2014

-Round 3: The Regional Finals and Awards, May 7, 2013back to top
+Round 3: The Regional Finals and Awards, May 7, 2014

 Each of the teams will present their business plan in a formal session before Judging Panels consisting of the same profile as Round 2, and tasked with determining the first, second and third place winners.
 This will be followed by an evening event, including invited members of the business community celebrating all who competed.

 The Judging Panels will consider the teams and their business plans under these general areas:

 The Concept and Product Novelty: how much is the product a game changer — the "wow" factor!
 Does it solve a real problem for real customers?
 Can it be scaled from a working prototype to a successful commercial product, and can it be manufactured?

-- The Market: What is the size of market opportunity and the team's go-to-market strategy?
+The Market: What is the size of market opportunity and the team's go-to-market strategy?

-- Financials and Profitability: Is the way your business going to earn money reasonable?
+Financials and Profitability: Is the way your business going to earn money reasonable?
 Does the business strategy establish a plan to achieve profitability?